Joaquin-Abelardo/blog-app/README.md

 ## COMMENTS TABLE POLICIES
--- Allow everyone to read comments
+//Allow everyone to read comments

 CREATE POLICY "Public can read comments"
 ON public.comments
 FOR SELECT
 USING (true);

--- Allow logged-in users to create comments
+//Allow logged-in users to create comments

 CREATE POLICY "Users can insert comments"
 ON public.comments
 FOR INSERT